Sexual Harassment Victim?

 We are dedicated to protecting your rights, putting a stop to sexual harassment and obtaining full and fair compensation for you.

-If you feel you have been sexually harassed and your rights have been violated by an employer or potential employer in Philadelphia or anywhere in Pennsylvania, call today for a Free sexual harassment and discrimination consultation.
+If you feel you have been sexually harassed and your rights have been violated by an employer or potential employer in Philadelphia or anywhere in Pennsylvania, call today to speak to an employment discrimination lawyer in Philadelphia, for a free sexual harassment and discrimination consultation.